Bloomca-me/bloomca-me.github.io/_posts/2017-8-25-css-state-of-the-art.md

 layout: post
 title: State of the art in CSS
 keywords: css, javascript, stylesheet, seva zaikov, bloomca, css-in-js, css-modules, webpack, react, sass, less, styled-components, aphrodite, glamour, BEM, Atomic CSS, SMACSS, OOCSS, Radium
+excerpt: "CSS is at a very interesting point: old school CSS, preprocessors, CSS in JS, inline CSS – all these approaches coexist and actively compete.
+Let's take a look at what they all can offer, through lenses of history."
 ---

 > This article touches on the latest trends in CSS for big web applications (usually [SPA](https://en.wikipedia.org/wiki/Single-page_application)).
 I don't try to question whether it is the right or wrong direction, rather try to list all of them.